New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: The ASDC property of symmetric pairs

 \subsection{The nonsingular case}

 In this section, we will show that if $A$ is invertible, then $\set{A,B}$ is ASDC if and only if $A^{-1} B$ has real eigenvalues.
 We begin by examining two examples that are representative of the situation when $A$ is invertible.
+Note in this case, that $m_3 = m_4 = 0$ in the canonical form (\cref{prop:canonical_form}).